 Whether you’re selling out to a co-owner, an employee is buying the business, or a third party is making the purchase, they need to know what the company is worth.
 Working with a valuations expert is a smart move because they can offer a holistic overview of what your business is worth that goes beyond assets and revenue into the overall industry, the market, future opportunities, and more.
 Your certified public accountant (CPA) helps, too, by providing important context to financial reporting.
-All of that, the buyer raise funds or get a loan to complete the purchase.
+All of that, the buyer raises funds or gets a loan to complete the purchase.

 Including a lawyer in the process is critical, too.
 Regardless of who is taking over the business, there will be legal documents to guide the process as well as protect the business and everyone involved in the transition.
 This isn’t something to leave to online legal templates.
 Instead, it requires a professional to ensure the documents are correct and accurate.

 CPAs and attorneys are important, but they aren’t the only players who can bring value to the process.
 Your leadership team is already helping craft the company’s vision and goals, and their insight is a key part of the business’s success.
-Including them in the planning process makes sense because they have a vested interest in ensuring the company’s long term health.
+Including them in the planning process makes sense because they have a vested interest in ensuring the company’s long-term health.
 They’re also the people who keep operations running in your absence, any may be part of the leadership team after you retire, too.

 Business is going well, revenue is growing, and retirement is in the distant future.
 This is exactly when succession planning needs to be happening.
-Defining the end goal for your succession makes it easier to build a plan that fits with your long term business vision.
+Defining the end goal for your succession makes it easier to build a plan that fits with your long-term business vision.
 If you aren’t sure what the right path is for exiting your business, your business attorney and CPA may be able to offer some guidance, and the Small Business Administration offers some resources, too.

-Taking a proactive approach to succession planning sets everyone on a path for a smooth transition, whether it’s a short term leadership change or a permanent exit from the company.
-It also prepares the business to continue operating in the event of an unexpected death or serious illness — situations we don’t want to think about, but need to consider for the wellbeing of the business and employees.
+Taking a proactive approach to succession planning sets everyone on a path for a smooth transition, whether it’s a short-term leadership change or a permanent exit from the company.
+It also prepares the business to continue operating in the event of an unexpected death or serious illness — situations we don’t want to think about but need to consider for the well-being of the business and employees.

 It’s never too early to start working on your succession plan.
 In fact, it should be part of the startup process.
 Starting when you’re ready to permanently step away, however, can be a recipe for disaster.
-As a general guide, a solid plan should be in place far enough in advance so you can work with your successor and start transitioning responsibilities at least three years before you retire.
+As a general guide, a solid plan should be in a place far enough in advance so you can work with your successor and start transitioning responsibilities at least three years before you retire.
 Without a plan in place much earlier, however, the business won’t be prepared for an unexpected exit, and the remaining leadership team won’t have the resources — and possibly the authority — they need to keep the company running.

 Time to Move On

-As a woman entrepreneur you run your business on your terms.
+As a woman entrepreneur, you run your business on your terms.
 When it’s time to exit, that should be on your terms, too.
 Investing the time and effort to craft a succession plan is an important part of ensuring your company’s success under your leadership and for those who follow in your footsteps, as well as your success and growth after moving on to the next part of your life.